-This article is part of the Azure Active Directory developer's guide.
+This article is part of the Microsoft identity platform (Azure Active Directory for developers) documentation.

 In this article, you learn about the benefits of integrating your application with Azure Active Directory (Azure AD) and get resources for integration.
 Azure AD provides organizations with enterprise-grade identity management for cloud applications.
 Azure AD integration gives your users a streamlined sign-in experience, and helps your application conform to IT policy.